Communicable Disease Prevention (September 1, 2021)

 - Staff will wear gloves in the event of dealing with blood or bodily fluids.
 Hands will be washed before wearing the gloves and after disposing of the gloves.

-- Food and drink sharing will be prohibited.
+- Food and drink sharing will be discouraged.

 - COVID-19 related safety protocols in place at the field trip site will be followed